Why Choose Cedars-Sinai Marina del Rey Hospital for Percutaneous Vertebral Augmentation?

 Kyphoplasty: This procedure is used in osteoporotic spinal fractures that involve the collapse of the frontal part of the vertebrae, where the vertebrae is compressed into a wedge shape.
 Kyphoplasty is a two-step procedure that is performed in a hospital, under a local or general anesthesic.
 The surgeon will make a small incision on the back, then insert a balloon device into the compressed vertebrae in order to restore its normal shape.
 The space created by the balloon is then filled with bone cement, which hardens to maintain the vertebral height.
 The entire procedure will require about one hour for each vertebra, and most often you will be allowed to go home on the same day.

 As PVA is a minimally invasive surgical procedure, it offers a series of benefits over traditional surgical procedures, which include:

 - Shorter hospital stay

 - Quicker recovery time and a lower risk of postoperative complications

 As with any surgical procedure, PVA may cause complications, though they tend to be less severe.
 The most common complication associated with PVA is cement leakage, which occurs in anywhere from 27% to 75% of cases.
 In these instances, the cement most often leaks into the intervertebral space.
 As a result, there may be an increased risk of fracture in the vertebra adjacent to the one treated with PVA.
 Other less common types of complications include infection, bleeding, embolism (if cement enters the blood stream, and fractured ribs.

 You will be allowed to return home after a short period of recovery at the hospital.
 Your surgeon will give you a series of post-operative instructions, which include:

 Are you looking for pain relief options for your spinal disorders?
-You can learn more about percutaneous vertebral augmentation, and other services, by getting in touch with the specialists at Marina Del Rey Hospital.
+You can learn more about percutaneous vertebral augmentation, and other services, by getting in touch with the specialists at Cedars-Sinai Marina del Rey Hospital.